Dur4nt3/todo_project/bugs-to-fix.md

 - For all containers with an overflow (with a parent with rounded borders) ensure that the scroll doesn't escape the border radius - *COMPLETE*

+- Fix color labels not generating for groups that aren't initially listed (instead of breaking, generate label colors and continue) - *COMPLETE*

+- Fix the option to name different groups the same new name, i.e., a name that doesn't exist in taskGroups - *COMPLETE*

 - Remove console logs from "index.js"

-- Fix color labels not generating for groups that aren't initially listed (instead of breaking, generate label colors and continue) - *COMPLETE*

-- Fix the option to name different groups the same new name, i.e., a name that doesn't exist in taskGroups (do that by checking against the newNames array)